AkhilNahta/Architecture-KATA-2024/README.md

 # Architecture-KATA-2024
-Repository to submit Architecture Competition by Orielly
+Repository to submit Architecture Competition by Orielly 2024 sample